1951FDG/ProgressToolbar/readme.md

 ### Usage

-The `ProgressToolbar` extends the support library's `android.support.v7.widget.Toolbar` which means you can replace any Toolbar you previously used with this one (if you are using AppCompat).
+The `ProgressToolbar` extends the support library's `androidx.appcompat.widget.Toolbar` which means you can replace any Toolbar you previously used with this one (if you are using AppCompat).
 The integrated `ProgressBar` uses the library [MaterialProgressBar](https://github.com/DreaminginCodeZH/MaterialProgressBar) to achieve a consistent Material-like look across all supported Android versions.

 ```xml